-Summary : The Galapagos Islands live in the spirits and minds of those who love nature like nowhere else on Earth.
+Summary : The Galapagos Islands live in the spirits and minds of nature lovers like nowhere else on Earth.
 Explore the wonders of the Galapagos Islands, where tortoises of dramatic proportions, superb birdlife and a unique undersea world abound amongst a sublime landscape of deserts, beaches, lush forests and volcanoes.
 Join an extraordinary journey aboard an intimate small ship voyage with great naturalist guides, ensuring an educational and fun adventure.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.